 How telehealth improves access to care in rural communities

-Telehealth allows small rural hospitals and clinics to provide quality healthcare services locally and at lower costs, which benefits rural patients since they are no longer required to travel long distances to access specialty care.
+Telehealth allows small rural hospitals and clinics to provide quality healthcare services locally and at lower costs.
+This benefits rural patients since they are no longer required to travel long distances to access specialty care.
 Avoiding patient transfers is critical for both small hospitals and provider viability in rural areas.
 It also helps tertiary care centers keep beds open for patients in need of critical care.

 Using telehealth to provide specialty services is more feasible for rural healthcare facilities than staffing those facilities with specialty providers.
 Telehealth makes a wider range of healthcare services available to rural communities via telemedicine, including: